ljsinclair/featurebase-docs/docs/tools/fbsql/fbsql-install.md

 * [Install make](https://www.gnu.org/software/make/){:target="_blank"}
 * [Create and login to your GitHub account](https://github.com/){:target="_blank"}

-## Step 1 - Create a destination directory and download
+## Step 1 - Create a destination directory for the source code

 * Open a CLI then create a destination directory: